Mesut Kurtis

 Mesut Kurtis (Mesut Kurtiş; مسعود كُرتش) is a Turkish-Macedonian singer who is represented by and signed to Awakening Records.
-He has released four albums namely "Salawat", "Beloved", "Tabassam", and "Balaghal Ula" and one mini album namely "Azeem Al-Shan".
+He released his debut album Salawat in 2004, which was produced and arranged by British composer and vocalist Sami Yusuf.
+Kurtis went on to release other albums such as Beloved, Tabassam, Balaghal Ula, and one mini album Azeem Al-Shan.
+He remains one of the longest signed artists of his label.

 Background and education

 Kurtis was born in Skopje, North Macedonia to Turkish parents.
 He studied at the College of Skopje and came to the UK at a young age to pursue his studies.
 He graduated with a degree in Human Sciences, Islamic Law and Jurisprudence from the European Institute of Human Sciences, University of Wales.

 Kurtis comes from a scholarly and religious family.
 His father and grandfather were fluent in Classical Arabic.